 The headlamps on your vehicle are intended to be aimed using mechanical aimers.
-If mechanical aimers are utilized, and a universal headlamp adaptor is not available (in other words only the base, non-adjustable 6x8 sealed beam adaptor is available) and the cross-car sight line is in any way blocked, Ford Motor Company will supply a pair of spacer blocks at no cost.
-Please contact your dealer.
-If a universal adaptor is available and the cross-car sight line is in any way blocked, set the legs of the universal adaptor all to the same setting, such that the cross-car sight line is no longer blocked, per the instructions for the brand of mechanical aimer employed.
-You can also aim the headlamps visually using the procedure set forth below.
+If mechanical aimers are used and the cross-car sight line is in any way blocked, set the legs of the universal adaptor all to the same setting, such that the cross-car sight line is no longer blocked, per the instructions for the brand of mechanical aimer used.
+You can also aim the headlamps visually using the procedure below.